How PingPuffin's Monitoring System Works

 - Connection Reuse: Disabled (fresh connection for each check)

-Standard Expected Status Codes
+Expected HTTP Status Codes

 Response Time Measurement